- Most known and widely used Types of Welding processes (MMA, MIG and TIG)

 MIG Welding (Metal Inert Gas)

 Also known as GMAW (Gas Metal Arc Welding).
-This welding technique uses a constantly fed electrode wire, which acts in the same time as electric conductor and added material, through a welding gun.
+This welding technique uses a constantly fed electrode wire, which acts at the same time as electric conductor and added material, through a welding gun.
 The operator has to pull a trigger in order to feed the consumable electrode through.
 Between the base material and the electrode forms an electric arc.
 This heats up the material until it attains the melting point needed to get it to meld with another.

-MIG welders are the most popular welding machines for home and industry use alike.
+MIG welders are the most popular welding machines for home and industry users alike.
 Valued for speed and ease of use.
 They are used on thin or thick metal sheets, on different metal alloys and with different combinations of flux or gas protection

 For all types of welding, there needs to be a shielding bubble around the electric arc and melted metal puddle to protect it from atmosphere and oxidation.
 In this case, we use externally supplied protective gas and some of the most commonly used gases for this purpose are CO2, Argon, Helium or the mix of those.